A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Discussion

 \section{Discussion}

 We showed how Bayes factors can be used for parameter estimation, extending their traditional use cases of hypothesis testing and model comparison.
-We also linked these ideas to the overarching concept of Bayes factor functions (BFFs), which are Bayes factor analogues of \textit{P}-value functions, and are likewise particularly useful for reporting of analysis results.
-This provides data analysts with a unified framework for statistical inference that is distinct from conventional frequentist and Bayesian approaches: While a \textit{P}-value function can only quantify evidence \emph{against} parameter values \citep{Greenland2023}, BFFs allow us to quantify evidence \emph{in favour} of parameter values over the alternative.
-Moreover, if a BFF diagnoses absence of evidence, data analysts can continue to collect data without worrying about multiplicity issues.
-Like ordinary Bayesian inference, BFF inference uses the Bayesian evidence calculus, but without synthesizing data and prior.
-When point priors are assigned, Bayes factors become likelihood ratios, so BFF inference aligns with likelihoodist inference, but when there are nuisance parameters, BFFs include a natural way to eliminate them via marginalization over a prior.
+We also linked these ideas to the overarching concept of support curves (SCs), which are Bayes factor analogues of \textit{P}-value functions, and are likewise particularly useful for reporting of analysis results.
+This provides data analysts with a unified framework for statistical inference that is distinct from conventional frequentist and Bayesian approaches: While a \textit{P}-value function can only quantify evidence \emph{against} parameter values \citep{Greenland2023}, SCs allow us to quantify evidence \emph{in favour} of parameter values over the alternative.
+Moreover, if a SC diagnoses absence of evidence, data analysts can continue to collect data without worrying about multiplicity issues.
+Like ordinary Bayesian inference, SC inference uses the Bayesian evidence calculus, but without synthesizing data and prior.
+When point priors are assigned, Bayes factors become likelihood ratios, so SC inference aligns with likelihoodist inference, but when there are nuisance parameters, SCs include a natural way to eliminate them via marginalization over a prior.